NXT TV preview: The Great American Bash go-home show - Pro Wrestling Dot Net

 -Kale Dixon in action

-Powell’s POV: Tuesday’s NXT television show will be live from Orlando, Florida at the WWE Performance Center.
+Powell’s POV: One can only assume that there will be a qualifier or an announcement regarding the NXT team that will be in the four-way for the WWE Women’s Tag Team Titles at Sunday’s WWE Evolution event.
+Tuesday’s NXT television show will be live from Orlando, Florida at the WWE Performance Center.
 Join John Moore for his NXT live reviews as the show airs Tuesdays on The CW at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment